EinsteinToolkit/www.cactuscode.org/media/news/ET_2021_11/index.md

 layout: default
 title:  Einstein Toolkit "Johnson" Release
 ---
-We are pleased to announce the twenty-second release (code name [Johnson](https://en.wikipedia.org/wiki/Katherine_Johnson)) of the Einstein Toolkit, an open, community developed software infrastructure for relativisticastrophysics.
+We are pleased to announce the twenty-third release (code name [Johnson](https://en.wikipedia.org/wiki/Katherine_Johnson)) of the Einstein Toolkit, an open, community developed software infrastructure for relativisticastrophysics.